 This Excel form is a revised version of Service Bill with Discount Percentage (c4005).
 It contains a horizontal rectangle logo instead of the usual square logo.
 It also demonstrates how to use custom fields.

-If you are only interested in using the template, then all you need to do is just download the template, extract / install it, and then use.
-If you would like to learn more on how we customize an invoice format, read on.
+If you are only interested in using the template, then all you need to do is download the template, extract it from the package, and then use it.
+If you would like to learn more about how this template was created, read on.

-- Click the "Customers" button on the Invoice Manager for Excel ribbon tab; or click the "Customers" button on the "Invoice" worksheet.
+- Click the "Customers" button on the ribbon tab, or click the "Customers" button on the worksheet.

 - Click "Custom Fields" on the toolbar.

 - Make sure "Database Table" shows "Customer".
 Click "Add Field" to open the "Add New Custom Field" dialog box.

 Add the custom field "CustomerCompany" with the following specification, and then click "OK" to add the field.

 - Repeat the above step to add the "Fax" field with the following specification:

 - Size: 30